 No matter what kind of hardship you’re facing, ancient Stoic wisdom remains a remarkably effective way to conquer your fears.

-This is why Irvine’s modern interpretation of the ancient Stoics’ definition of a good life is among my favorite books for hard times.
+That’s why Irvine’s modern interpretation of the ancient Stoics’ definition of a good life is among my favorite books for hard times.

 Well-written and concise, A Guide to the Good Life utilizes ageless teachings to triumph over 21st-century woes.